 The second book is called Stay With Me.
 It’s about a guy that got hurt in the military.
 So he’s in this wellness center, and he’s depressed at the moment.
 He lost his eyesight and didn’t want to talk to anybody.
 Then comes the girl, and she is going to be a psychologist.
 So, she’s interning at this place, and she will crack him out of his shell, and romance will bloom between them.
 In this book, we do have trigger warnings for suicide and depression.

 Then the third book is Runaway With Me.
 It doesn’t have anything to do with the military, and the people in the book aren’t friends with the other people in the other books.
-But either way, this one was one of my favorite dual perspective love stories.
+But either way, this one was one of my favorite dual-perspective love stories.
 Also, you’re following a hockey romance.
 Two kids were best friends growing up, and then something happened when they were kids, and they had to split up.
 The heroine is mad at him when he comes back into her life.
-Then throughout the book, you’re following him, trying to get her to forgive him.
+Then, throughout the book, you follow him, trying to get her to forgive him.

-So he asks his friend, who is in the Coast Guard nearby, to take care of her and watch over them.
+So he asks his friend, who is in the Coast Guard nearby, to care for her and watch over them.
 You’re going to follow their romance where he’s protecting her.
 I didn’t love this book so much because of the synopsis.
 There are true warnings about gun violence.

-Then the fifth or last book, Fall Into Me, is about the brother from Watch Over Me.
+Then, the fifth or last book, Fall Into Me, is about the brother from Watch Over Me.
 We’re following that brother as he comes home, and he needs to get a job, so he becomes a bodyguard for this.
 So there’s going to be a romance between the two of them.
 I like every one of the Come Back to Me series.
 They’re all dual perspectives with so much angsty.
-Also, they’re all very heavy on romance in the sense that both the girl and the guy are the whole time interacting with each other.
+Also, they’re all very heavy on romance in the sense that the girl and the guy interact the whole time.
 I recommend reading the entire series.

 Author: Mila Gray